-People joining Healthwatch Slough will be asked if they have any declarations of interests and to identify any services with which they have close links (for example, because they have previously worked there or because the service is run by a close relative) or any other issues which could cause a perceived conflict of interest.
+Volunteers and Board Directors joining Healthwatch Slough will be asked to complete a ‘declaration of interest’ form to identify any services with which they have close links (for example, because they have previously worked there or because the service is run by a close relative) or any other issues which could cause a perceived conflict of interest.

 How we share information with other organisations

 We only share personal information with other organisations where it is lawful to do so and in accordance with our data protection policy.
-Information is shared in order to fulfil our remit which is to pass on people's experiences of care to help improve them.
+Information is shared in order to fulfil our remit which is to pass on your experiences of health and social care services to help improve services on your behalf.

-We work with Healthwatch England, a statutory committee of the independent regulator the Care Quality Commission (CQC), local Commissioners, Providers, the Local Authority and others to make this happen.
+We work with Healthwatch England, a statutory committee of the independent regulator the Care Quality Commission (CQC), local commissioners and service providers, NHS Improvement and our local authority to make this happen.

-We will only disclose your personal information where we have your consent to do so, or where there is another very good reason to make the disclosure – for example, we may disclose information to CQC or a local authority where we think it is necessary to do so in order to protect a vulnerable person from abuse or harm.
-Any such disclosure will be made in accordance with the requirements of the current data protection legislation and where possible we will always seek to obtain your consent to do this.
+We will only disclose your personal information where we have you consent to do so, or where there is another good reason to make the disclosure – for example, we may disclosure information to CQC or a local authority where we think it is necessary to do so in order to protect a vulnerable individual from abuse or harm.
+Any such disclosure will be made in accordance with the requirements of the current data protection legislation.

 We sometimes use other organisations to process personal data on our behalf.
 Where we do this, those companies are required to follow the same rules and information security requirements as us, outlined in a Data Processing Agreement.
-They are not permitted to use or reuse the data for any other purposes.
+They are not permitted to use reuse the data for other purposes.

 Retention and disposal of personal data

-We publish a retention and disposal schedule which explains how long we keep different types of records and documents for, including records and documents containing personal data.
+We have a retention and disposal schedule, which explains how long we keep different types of records and documents for, including records and documents containing personal data.
 Personal data is deleted or securely destroyed at the end of its retention period.

 Correcting or deleting your personal data

-If you know that we are holding your personal data and believe that it may be wrong, or if you want it to be deleted or for us to stop using it, you have a right to request that it be deleted or amended.
+If you know that we are holding your personal data and believe that it may be wrong, or if you want it to be deleted or for us to stop using it, you have a right to request that it can be deleted or amended.
 Please make your objection in writing to firstname.lastname@example.org, or send it by post to Healthwatch Slough c/o Data Protection Officer, Unit A49, Aerodrome Studios, 2-8 Airfield Way, Christchurch, Dorset, BH23 3TS